 - A. When a person who meets the criteria for the CPP requests services, the CRM will refer to the parameters outlined above to determine what services to authorize. - B. When a person who already receives services is identified as having or possibly having community protection issues, the CRM must immediately: - 1.
-Advise their supervisor and the FSA; - 2.
+Advise his/her supervisor and the FSA; - 2.
 Submit a request for the authorization of temporary resources to the service provider(s) to enhance support and supervision (e.g., residential staff add-on, county resources for one-time funding, technical assistance and consultation, etc.); - 3.
-Schedule a staffing with the designated regional CP Coordinator or Committee. - 4.
-Follow the procedures for obtaining a professional risk assessment described in DDA Policy 15.01, Community Protection Program Identification and Eligibility (see Procedures, Section A). - C. When the person resides in an AFH or other HCS or RCS facility, the FSA will notify the HCS or RCS Regional Administrator of the person's community protection status and discuss service options. - D. Field Services staff will use the following as guidelines to determine whether to continue providing services that are already authorized: - 1.
-If the professional assessment concludes that the person meets the CPP criteria but the risk assessment (i.e., likelihood of offense or re-offense) is specified as low and the treatment professional determines that existing services are adequate
+Submit a request for a professional assessment as soon as possible to determine whether the person meets the division's community protection criteria as set forth in DDD Policy 15.01, Community Protection Program Identification and Eligibility; and - 4.
+Schedule a staffing with the designated regional CPP coordinator or committee. - C. When the person resides in an AFH or other HCS or RCS facility, the FSA will notify the HCS or RCS Regional Administrator of the person's community protection status and discuss service options. - D. Field Services staff will use the following as guidelines to determine whether to continue providing services that are already authorized: - 1.
+If the professional assessment concludes that the person meets the CPP criteria but the risk assessment (i.e., likelihood of offense or re-offense) is specified as low and the treatment professional determines that existing services are adequate and within the parameters of this policy, the CRM may continue to authorize existing services with the written approval of the FSA.

-- and within the parameters of this policy, the CRM may continue to authorize existing services with the written approval of the FSA. - 2.
-If the professional assessment concludes that the person meets the CPP criteria and the risk assessment is moderate to high, Field Services staff will refer to the parameters established in the Policy Section to determine what services can be provided. - 3.
-When the person has been receiving services that include supervision responsibility through either Family Support or Medicaid Personal Care (MPC), their program services will be modified to be consistent with the requirements of this policy. - 4.
-When the child/youth is receiving Voluntary Placement services (VPS), the Social Worker (SW) or Social Service Specialist (SSS) will consult with the birth, adoptive, and foster parents or the licensed facility to determine whether to provide technical assistance and training as needed, or to refer the child/youth to an alternative licensed residential service.
-When the child/youth cannot remain in the existing service and an alternative service is needed, the SW/SSS will: - a.
-Return the child/youth to their parents' home, consistent with the conditions of the Voluntary Placement Agreement; or - b.
+- 2. If the professional assessment concludes that the person meets the CPP criteria and the risk assessment is moderate to high, Field Services staff will refer to the parameters established in the Policy section to determine what services can be provided. - 3.
+When the person has been receiving services that include supervision responsibility through either Family Support or Medicaid Personal Care (MPC), the program services will be modified to be consistent with the guidelines above. - 4.
+When the child/youth is receiving Voluntary Placement services (VPS), the social worker will consult with the birth, adoptive, and foster parents or the licensed facility to determine whether to provide technical assistance and training as needed, or to refer the child/youth to an alternative licensed placement.
+When the child/youth cannot remain in the existing placement and an alternative placement is needed, the social worker will: - a.
+Return the child/youth to his/her parents' home, consistent with the conditions of the Voluntary Placement Agreement; or - b.
 Refer the child/youth to the Children's Administration Division of Children and Family Services (DCFS) for an appropriate alternative placement when there are concerns of abuse/neglect issues. - 5.
-When the person is in either DDA or other ALTSA residential services, Field Services staff will: - a.
+When the person is in either DDD or other ADSA residential services, Field Services staff will: - a.
 Regard the person as the region's highest priority for the next available CPP resources; - b.
-Advise DDA Central Office and request additional resources if regional resources are not expected to be available in a reasonable period of time; and - c.
-Authorize temporary resources, as approved, to existing service providers to enhance the safety of both the person and the community. - E. When a person is denied services or their services are reduced or terminated in applying the provisions of this policy, the CRM will provide a written notice to the person and their legal representative of the right to an administrative hearing in accordance with Chapter 388-02 WAC.
+Advise DDD Central Office and request additional resources if regional resources are not expected to be available in a reasonable period of time; and - c.
+Authorize temporary resources, as approved, to existing service providers to enhance the safety of both the person and the community. - E. When a person is denied services or his/her services are reduced or terminated in applying the provisions of this policy, the CRM will provide a written notice to the person and his/her legal representative of the right to a fair hearing in accordance with Chapter 388-08 WAC.